tchajed/sys-verif-fa25/docs/assignments/setup.md

 - I'd recommend VS Code with the VSCoq extension.
 - If you use Emacs, then [Proof General](https://proofgeneral.github.io/) is excellent (this is what I personally use, with Doom Emacs and vim keybindings).
 - If you use Vim or Neovim, then [Coqtail](https://github.com/whonore/Coqtail) is also decent.

+If you don't use VS Code, you'll need to follow the [Iris editor setup instructions](https://gitlab.mpi-sws.org/iris/iris/-/blob/master/docs/editor.md?ref_type=heads) to be able to input Unicode characters easily.
+For VS code that setup is already provided by the assignment repo.

 :::